 California legislation has passed new bills that are game changers for ADU development.
 These clean-up bills signed into law by Governor Gavin Newsom will undoubtedly pave the way to a bigger boom in the construction of additional dwelling units.

 From changes in setback regulations to increasing size limitations, it will soon be easier than ever to build the ADU of your dreams.
-Read on to learn more about these exciting changes 2023 has in store.
+Read on to learn more about the changes that have unfolded in 2023 and what new developments are anticipated in 2024.

 Why Are ADU Laws Being Updated?